 - If necessary, register with Miami-Dade County’s Special Needs Evacuation Assistance Registry

 - Review your insurance policies to ensure that you are fully covered.
 Insurers cease issuing policies when tropical systems are within a certain distance.

-- Have a plan to secure your boat (click here for more information) or to take it elsewhere.
+- Have a plan to secure your boat or to take it elsewhere.

 - Make arrangements with a kennel or friend to care for your pets.
-There are two shelters that will accept pets but you should make other arrangements.
+There are two evacuation centers in Miami-Dade County that will accept pets but you should make other arrangements.

 - Inventory and take photos of your property and valuables, and store these photos and other important documents in a waterproof container and take with you when evacuating.

 - Practice your Disaster Plan.